 - Thirteen months of bereavement support for family members and friends following the death of their loved one.

-- Education for nursing home staff, residents and families about the patient’s condition, symptoms, medications and how to best care for a resident’s medical needs during this phase of the illness.
+- Education that focuses on the patient’s condition, symptoms, medications and how to best care for a patient’s medical needs during this phase of the illness.

 - Supplies and medications for the terminal illness and related conditions.